-Whether your pup is showing signs of deficiency or you’re hoping to prevent degenerative illnesses, supplements can be an effective measure to take.
+Whether your pup is showing signs of deficiency or you’re hoping to prevent degenerative illnesses and other dog sickness, supplements can be an effective measure to take.
 However, we must beware...
 If only our furry family members could tell us what's wrong.
 If we could say, "bark once if it's your tummy or twice if it's something else."
 But they're so sweet, they actually don't want us to know there's anything wrong.
 So, we have to pay attention to the signs.
 Signs like:

 - Dull, Dry Haircoat

 - Patchy Hair Loss

 - Warm Spots